Forest - Change

 I found it when I was four years old.

-I wait two days by the cliff with no food.
+I wait two days by the cliff with no food, until I am weak with hunger.

-The Kalmil stands on the other cliff.
+The Kalmil comes, and stands on the other cliff.

-He watches me.
+She watches me.

-I wait for the Kalmil to attack.
+The world looks strange while I wait for the attack.

 I get up.